Positive feedback: Prejudice, social institutions and poverty

-Gunnar Myrdal described a vicious circle of increasing inequalities, and poverty, which is known as "circular cumulative causation".
+Gunnar Myrdal described a vicious circle of increasing inequalities, and poverty, which is known as circular cumulative causation.

+James Moody, Assistant Professor at Ohio State University, states that students who self-segregate or grow up in segregated environments have "little meaningful exposure to other races because they never form relationships with students of another race...[; as a result,...] they are viewing other racial groups at a social distance, which can bolster stereotypes," which ultimately causes a positive feedback loop in which segregated groups become more prejudiced, polarized, and segregated against each other, similar to that of political polarization.

 In meteorology

 Drought intensifies through positive feedback.
-A lack of rain decreases soil moisture, which kills plants and/or causes them to release less water through transpiration.
-Both factors limit evapotranspiration, the process by which water vapor is added to the atmosphere from the surface, and add dry dust to the atmosphere, which absorbs water.
-Less water vapor means both low dew point temperatures and more efficient daytime heating, decreasing the chances of humidity in the atmosphere leading to cloud formation.
+A lack of rain decreases soil moisture, which kills plants or causes them to release less water through transpiration.
+Both factors limit evapotranspiration, the process by which water vapour is added to the atmosphere from the surface, and add dry dust to the atmosphere, which absorbs water.
+Less water vapour means both low dew point temperatures and more efficient daytime heating, decreasing the chances of humidity in the atmosphere leading to cloud formation.
 Lastly, without clouds, there cannot be rain, and the loop is complete.

 In climatology

-Climate "forcings" may push a climate system in the direction of warming or cooling, for example, increased atmospheric concentrations of greenhouse gases cause warming at the surface.
+Climate forcings may push a climate system in the direction of warming or cooling, for example, increased atmospheric concentrations of greenhouse gases cause warming at the surface.
 Forcings are external to the climate system and feedbacks are internal processes of the system.
 Some feedback mechanisms act in relative isolation to the rest of the climate system while others are tightly coupled.
 Forcings, feedbacks and the dynamics of the climate system determine how much and how fast the climate changes.
-The main positive feedback in global warming is the tendency of warming to increase the amount of water vapor in the atmosphere, which in turn leads to further warming.
+The main positive feedback in global warming is the tendency of warming to increase the amount of water vapour in the atmosphere, which in turn leads to further warming.
 The main negative feedback comes from the Stefan–Boltzmann law, the amount of heat radiated from the Earth into space is proportional to the fourth power of the temperature of Earth's surface and atmosphere.

 Other examples of positive feedback subsystems in climatology include: